Fabienne André

 Fabienne André (born 20 September 1996) is a British wheelchair racer.
 In 2021, she won gold in the 100 m and 800 m at the 2021 World Para Athletics European Championships.

 Life

 She was born on 20 September 1996.
 She was first interested in swimming as a sport and she won three medals swimming at the Cerebral Palsy game in Barcelona in 2018.
 She later took an interest in athletics because she wanted to try a triathlon.
 She was training as a wheelchair racer in 2018.
 She has cerebral palsy and she competes in the T34 category.
 She works as a physiotherapist assistant.

 Career

 André was chosen to compete at 100m and 800m (T34) as part of the Paralympics GB team at the postponed 2020 Summer Paralympics in Tokyo.

-At the 2022 Commonwealth Games André won bronze in the T34 100m,being part of a Team England Podium Sweep in the event with fellow team mates Hannah Cockroft and Kare Adenegan.
+At the 2022 Commonwealth Games André won bronze in the T34 100m, being part of a Team England Podium Sweep in the event with teammates Hannah Cockroft and Kare Adenegan.

+At the 2023 World Para Athletics Championships she won a bronze medal in the 100m and came 4th in the 800m.

+At the 2024 World Para Athletics Championships she came 4th in both the 100m and 800m.

+Fabienne was selected to compete at the 2024 Summer Paralympics, in the 100 and 800m.
+There she placed 4th and 5th in the events respectively.